Download the Plug Load Controller Installation Guide.

 - The controlling sensor should belong to the same Motion group to which the PLC Gateway is assigned.
 Make sure the controlling sensor is placed near the electrical closet if that closet is where the PLC is installed.

-- For floor outlets, the PLC must not be installed under a raised floor, as that floor may interfere with wireless communication.
+- The PLC must not be installed under a raised floor for floor outlets, as that floor may interfere with wireless communication.

-- Plugloads are shipped with two labels that have the MAC address printed on them.
-After the electrician installs the plugload, affix one label to the outlet faceplate and the other label in the blueprint floorplan marking the plugload location.
+- PLCs are shipped with two labels with the MAC address printed.
+After the electrician installs the PLC, affix one label to the outlet faceplate and the other label in the blueprint floorplan marking the PLC location.

 The Enlighted Plug Load Controller (PLC) transforms receptacles in 20A circuits to controlled and metered smart receptacles for energy-efficient and code-compliant plug load control.
 The device is paired with a sensor or a group of sensors in the network to enable occupancy-based control.
 The controller features two sets of wires to power separately controlled and uncontrolled outlets to measure energy consumption on both uncontrolled and controlled circuits separately.